Lowell Amos

-Lowell Edwin Amos (January 4, 1943 – January 5, 2022) was an American convicted murderer whose mother and three wives all died under suspicious circumstances.
+Lowell Edwin Amos (January 4, 1943 – January 5, 2022) was an American convicted murderer and suspected serial killer whose mother and three wives all died under suspicious circumstances.
 He was convicted in 1996 of murdering his third wife, Roberta Mowery Amos, and was the subject of a 2006 Lifetime Network made-for-TV movie called Black Widower.
 Amos was a former General Motors plant manager.
 Some sources spell his first name as "Lowel".

 Death of Roberta Amos

 In December 1994, Lowell and Roberta Amos attended a company executive party at the Atheneum Hotel in Detroit.
 The Amoses went to their suite at 4:30 am.
 Four hours later, Lowell called Bert Crabtree, another executive from the party, and seemed to be in a panic.
 Crabtree and another hotel guest named Daniel Porcasi went to the room, and Lowell told them that Roberta had died in an accident.
 Lowell said he needed to clean up before calling police, and he asked Porcasi to take his sport coat for him.
 Porcasi, while driving home that morning, looked inside the breast pocket of the coat, and found a small black leather case with a syringe without a needle, and a foul-smelling washcloth inside.
 Amos later reclaimed the coat, and its contents disappeared.

 Amos told police that he and Roberta had engaged in sexual acts involving cocaine, and claimed she was still taking the cocaine when he fell asleep.
 He told police that she could not snort the drug due to a sinus problem, and that instead she took it "inside" her body.
 He said that when he woke up, she was dead.

 There was cocaine on the bed linen, including the part that was tucked under the mattress.
 Roberta's body contained over fifteen times the lethal dose of the drug.
 An autopsy revealed that there was cocaine inside Roberta's vagina, but none externally.
 Police suspected that Amos had washed the body before calling police.
 Forensic scientist Dr. Phyllis Goode found lipstick and toothmarks on a pillowcase, and other makeup residue, although Roberta did not have any makeup on her when police arrived.
 The bedsheets were also slightly soiled, although Roberta's body was very clean.